This episode of CS is titled Awakening.

 Orr tells remarkable stories of the impact of revival on society.
 The many revivals he chronicles don’t merely add a bunch of new church members; they have an astounding impact in moral revolution.
 Orr shares that during some revivals, because there was no crime, the Police organized singing groups to sing in churches because they had nothing else to do.
 There were a number of business failures; pubs and other enterprises that thrive on vice folded.

 One unforeseen effect during the Welsh Revival was that there was a work stoppage in the coal mines of Wales.
 For years, the mules that pulled the coal carts were used to hearing the miners curse at them.
 But when so many miners converted during the Revival, they refused to curse anymore and the mules no longer heard the profane commands telling them to move.
 Work in the mines stalled till the mules were retrained to respond to the now clean speech of the joyous miners.

-If you’re interested in more such interesting stories, I encourage you to head over to the jedwinorr site.
+If you’re interested in more such interesting stories, I encourage you to head over to jedwinorr.com for more.

 And I want to also encourage you to check our David Guzik’s website at enduringword.com.